SilvioWeging/kASA/README.md

 If a read cannot be identified, the array "Matched taxa" in json format is empty, and "-" is printed in every column instead of taxa, names and scores in human readable format.

-Should you provide more than 13 GB of RAM and a lower `k` of at least 7, a much faster hash table instead of a prefix trie is used.
+Should you provide more than 13 GB of RAM and a lower `k` of at least 7, a much faster lookup table instead of a prefix trie is used.

 The first line of the profile is always "not identified" followed by zeroes for the unique and non-unique frequencies but with values for the overall frequencies describing the fracture of the k-mers from the input, which could not be identified.